amnh-sciviz/ir-clouds/README.md

 You can get your username and password [here](https://ghrcdrive.nsstc.nasa.gov/drive/).

 Data files are deleted after frame is finished processing by default.
-If you'd like to keep the (very large) data files after you are done processing a frame, add `-del 1` to the command.
+If you'd like to keep the (very large) data files after you are done processing a frame, add `-del 0` to the command.

+Also, the script runs multiple threads by default to speed up processing.
+You can increase/decrease this by passing in `-threads 4` (i.e. 4 threads).
+This can be 1 up to however much your CPU allows.
+Enter -1 for the maximum allowed.